whatnextjamie/design-token-pipeline-demo/DEPLOYMENT.md

 1. Railway will automatically start deploying
 2. Wait for the build to complete (usually 1-2 minutes)
+3. Check the "Deployments" tab to confirm the build succeeded

+### 5. Generate Public URL

+After a successful deployment, you need to generate a public domain:

+1. Click on your service in the Railway dashboard
+2. Go to the **"Settings"** tab
+3. Scroll down to the **"Networking"** section
+4. Click **"Generate Domain"** button
-3. Once deployed, Railway will provide a public URL (e.g., `https://design-token-pipeline-demo-production.up.railway.app`)
+5. Railway will create a public URL like: `your-app-name.up.railway.app`
+6. Copy this URL - this is your public demo link!

+**Alternative**: Some Railway projects show a domain icon or "View" button at the top of the service card.

-### 5. Test the Deployment
+### 6. Test the Deployment

-1. Visit the Railway-provided URL
+1. Visit your Railway-provided URL (e.g., `https://your-app.up.railway.app`)
 2. You should see the demo interface
 3. Click "Run Pipeline" to execute the token pipeline
 4. Verify that tokens are generated and displayed